DataGrid AI

 • Phone Number (If Available)

-• You can add quick notes from the new pop-up, or click the 'Details' button in the top right hand corner to edit the lead info even further.
+• Now that you have converted a lead, the name and information from the pin is automatically saved on the lead.
+Users can add notes from the new pop-up, or click the "Details" button in the top right hand corner to edit the lead info even further.

 Part 4: DataGrid Areas